orangeadam3/terra121/README.md

 [OpenStreetMap v0.6 API](https://wiki.openstreetmap.org/wiki/API_v0.6) is used for Rivers, and basic roads.

+[ArcGIS REST Services Tree Cover 2000 Dataset](https://gis-treecover.wri.org/arcgis/rest/services/TreeCover2000/ImageServer) (not exactly sure if it is actually from ArcGIS, but it is hosted on Amazon servers, its from a )

 ## Prerequisites

 - **REQUIRED**: Minecraft Forge for the corrective version of Minecraft of the mod (currently Minecraft 1.12.2)
 - **REQUIRED**: Standard CubicChunks for the corrective version of the mod.
   - [On GitHub](https://github.com/OpenCubicChunks/CubicChunks)
   - [On CurseForge](https://www.curseforge.com/minecraft/mc-mods/opencubicchunks)
-  - (THE NEWEST VERSION OF THE CUBICCHUNKS MOD FOR ALL VERSIONS IS ALWAYS AVAILABLE ON THE [CUBIC CHUNKS DISCORD](https://discord.gg/kMfWg9m) under the **#info-new-cc** channel
+  - (THE NEWEST VERSION OF THE CUBICCHUNKS MOD FOR ALL VERSIONS IS ALWAYS AVAILABLE ON THE [CUBIC CHUNKS DISCORD](https://discord.gg/kMfWg9m) under the **#info-new-cc** channel)
 - **REQUIRED**: Standard CubicWorldGen for the corrective version of the mod.
   - [On GitHub](https://github.com/OpenCubicChunks/CubicWorldGen/)
   - [On CurseForge](https://www.curseforge.com/minecraft/mc-mods/cubicworldgen)
-  - (THE NEWEST VERSION OF THE CUBICCHUNKS MOD FOR ALL VERSIONS IS ALWAYS AVAILABLE ON THE [CUBIC CHUNKS DISCORD](https://discord.gg/kMfWg9m) under the **#info-new-cc** channel
+  - (THE NEWEST VERSION OF THE CUBICCHUNKS MOD FOR ALL VERSIONS IS ALWAYS AVAILABLE ON THE [CUBIC CHUNKS DISCORD](https://discord.gg/kMfWg9m) under the **#info-new-cc** channel)
 - Recomended: [Malisis Core](https://www.curseforge.com/minecraft/mc-mods/malisiscore):  (The Planet Earth generation at the current moment does not have any support for Malisis, but the original generation methods inside of CubicWorldGen do)

 **You must have all required mods installed for the Planet Earth generation to work!!!**